A Conley index study of the evolution of the Lorenz strange set: Introduction

 The present paper is devoted to the study of the Lorenz equations, using the perspective of the Conley index theory.
 More specifically, we examine the evolution of the strange set that these equations posses throughout the different values of the parameter.
 We also analyze some natural Morse decompositions of the global attractor of the system and the role of the strange set in these decompositions.
 We calculate the corresponding Morse equations and study their change along the successive bifurcations.
+We see how the main features of the evolution of the Lorenz system are explained by properties of the dynamics of the global attractor.
 Particular importance is given to the evolution through the preturbulent stage, just before the strange set becomes an attractor.
+It is proved that the transition from the preturbulent stage of the system to the turbulent one is marked by a change in the internal dynamics of the strange set, namely, an attractor-repeller splitting of the strange set, which is present at the preturbulent stage, ceases to exist at the turbulent stage.
+On the other hand, we see that the evolution of the system from the homoclinic bifurcation to the Hopf bifurcation corresponds to a transformation of a repeller-attractor decomposition of the global attractor into an attractor-repeller one.
+This transformation is achieved via a ``travelling repeller".
 The purpose of the paper is to give a global vision from both the dynamical and the topological perspectives and, based on the features of the Lorenz equations, formulate and prove some theorems which reach well beyond the scope of these equations and are applicable in more general situations.
 These theorems refer to Poincar\'{e}-Andronov-Hopf bifurcations of arbitrary codimension, bifurcations with two homoclinic loops and a study of the role of the travelling repellers in the transformation of repeller-attractor pairs into attractor-repeller ones.